jytou/vanitygen/README.md

 # Warning

 Be aware that if you run this utility on any machine you don't have fully control on, someone could be spying on you and thus get the generated password and salt.
 Run this **only** on environments you fully trust!
+Ideally, this should be run on a live CD after disconnecting the internet, and write down everything on paper.

 # Requirements